-It’s not always easy to wrangle the entire crew for a photo when more exciting attractions beckon inside the parks.
+It’s difficult to wrangle the entire crew for a photo when more exciting attractions beckon inside the parks.

-Now, you can get your family photo at the new PhotoPass Studio at Disney Springs.
+You can get your family photo at the PhotoPass Studio at Disney Springs.
 Have a professional PhotoPass photographer take your picture and include the entire family.
 You can choose a standard or fun virtual backdrop.

 If you have purchased a Memory Maker package, the digital photos are included in your Memory Maker.

 You don’t have to be in the theme parks to visit with the characters.
 Several Disney Resorts have character meals where you can meet and visit with your favorite pals.
 Some popular character breakfasts that don’t require a park ticket are:

 - ‘Ohana at Disney’s Polynesian Village Resort